TRI Data Uses

-For more than 20 years, individuals and organizations have been relying on the Toxics Release Inventory as a powerful tool for environmental protection.
+For nearly 30 years, individuals and organizations have been relying on the Toxics Release Inventory as a powerful tool for environmental protection.
 Have you been wondering what you can do with TRI data?

 You can also browse How are the Toxics Release Inventory Data Used?
 (2003)

 |Citizen/Community||Conduct analyses and risk assessments; identify potential public health concerns|

 |Government||Prioritize environmental targets; evaluate effectiveness of environmental policies|

 |Academic||Research public exposure to toxic materials; assess environmental justice concerns|